Backordered - longer than usual delivery times

 The 4th iteration of Ripley is more than just an iteration.
 Redesigned from the ground up to blend the DNA of the legendary Ripleys before it with the best attributes of Ibis's other iconic bikes.

-Ibis took the concept of the Ripley - a fast, snappy shorter-travel 29er - lightened it even more, and updated the geo inspired by the longer-travel 29er, Ripmo.
+Ibis took the concept of the Ripley - a fast, snappy shorter-travel 29er - lightened it even more, and infused the geometry with aspects of their longer travel 29er Ripmo.

 Ripley is available in 5 base build kits for 2021 starting at $4199 plus a frame-only option:

 - Shimano XT 2021

 - Frame & rear shock only

 While the previous generation of Ripley added "LS", or Long Slack, geometry, Ripley 4 takes things one step further.

 Read more over at Ibis, and below check out our man Hunter's take on the new Ripley after riding it the day of initial release at Ibis HQ in Santa Cruz.

 After spending a day riding the new Ripley in the Santa Cruz Mountains I was quick to notice just how agile and light the new Ripley felt compared to my Ripmo.
 Zipping up tight switchbacks the Ripley felt nimble and quick.